nhuijser/Discord-Starter-bot/README.md

 <br>

-### Starter Discord Bot
+### Starter Discord client

-A discord bot for starters to start their journey of coding!
+A discord client for starters to start their journey of coding!

 ## What does it include?